tnebooks/12th-biology/content.en/botany/plant-breeding/_index.md

 **iv.
 Intergeneric hybridization – The crosses** are made between the plants belonging to two different genera.
 The disadvantages are hybrid sterility, time consuming and expensive procedure. **Example:** _Raphanobrassica, Triticale._ (Refer chapter 4 for detailed illustration)

 **9.7.4.
 Heterosis** Heterosis (hetero- different; sis - condition) G.H.
 Shull was the first scientist to use the term heterosis in 1912.
 The superiority of the F1 hybrid in performance over its parents is called heterosis or hybrid vigour.
 Vigour refers to increase in growth, yield, greater adaptability of resistance to diseases, pest and drought.
-Vegetative propagation is the best suited measure

-for maintaining hybrid vigour, since the desired characters are not lost and can persist over a period of time.
+Vegetative propagation is the best suited measure for maintaining hybrid vigour, since the desired characters are not lost and can persist over a period of time.
 Many breeders believe that the magnitude of heterosis is directly related to the degree of genetic diversity between the two parents.
-Depending on the nature, origin, adaptability and reproducing ability heterosis can be classified as: **i.
-Euheterosis- This is the true heterosis which**
+Depending on the nature, origin, adaptability and reproducing ability heterosis can be classified as:
+**i.
+Euheterosis-**

-is inherited and is further classified as: **a.
-Mutational Euheterosis** - Simplest type of
+This is the true heterosis which is inherited and is further classified as:

-euheterosis and results from the sheltering or eliminating of the deleterious, unfavourable often lethal, recessive, mutant genes by their adaptively superior dominant alleles in cross pollinated crops.
+**a.
+Mutational Euheterosis** - Simplest type of euheterosis and results from the sheltering or eliminating of the deleterious, unfavourable often lethal, recessive, mutant genes by their adaptively superior dominant alleles in cross pollinated crops.

 **b.
 Balanced Euheterosis** – Well balanced gene combination which is more adaptive to environmental conditions and agricultural usefulness.

 **ii.** **Pseudoheterosis** – Also termed as luxuriance.
 Progeny possess superiority over parents in vegetative growth but not in yield and adaptation, usually sterile or poorly fertile.

 **9.7.5.
+Mutation Breeding**
-Mutation Breeding** Muller and Stadler (1927- 1928) coined the term mutation breeding.
+Muller and Stadler (1927- 1928) coined the term mutation breeding.
 It represents a new method of conventional breeding procedures as they have the advantage of improving the defect without losing agronomic and quality character in agriculture and crop improvement.
 Mutation means the sudden heritable changes in the genotype or phenotype of an organism.
 Gene mutations are of considerable importance in plant breeding as they provide essential inputs for evolution as well as for re-combination and selection.
 It is the only method for improving seedless crops.

 Radiation such as UV short wave, X-ray, Alpha (α), Beta (β), Gamma waves and many chemicals such as cesium, EMS (ethyl methane sulfonate), nitromethylurea induce mutation to develop new varieties of crops. **Example:** Triple gene dwarf wheat with increase in

 yield and height.
-Atomita 2 - rice with salinity tolerance and pest resistance. **9.7.6.
+Atomita 2 - rice with salinity tolerance and pest resistance.

+**9.7.6.
 Polyploid Breeding** Majority of flowering plants are diploid (2n).
 The plants which possess more than two sets of chromosome are called polyploids.
 Polyploidy is a major force in the evolution of both wild and cultivated plants.
 Polyploidy often exhibits increased hybrid vigour, increased heterozygosity, increase tolerance to both biotic and abiotic stresses, buffering of deleterious mutations.
 In addition, polyploidy often results in reduced fertility due to meiotic error allowing the production of seedless varieties.

+**Do you know = Gamma Garden or Atomic Garden**: Is a form of mutation breeding where plants are exposed to radioactive sources typically cobalt-60 or caesium-137 in order to generate desirable mutation in crop plants.
+The first Gamma garden in India is Bose Research Institute at Calcutta in 1959 and the second is IARI in 1960 which produced large variation in short type.

 When chromosome number is doubled by itself in the same plant, is called autopolyploidy.
 Example: A triploid condition in sugarbeets, apples and pear has resulted in the increase in vigour and fruit size, large root size, large leaves, flower, more seeds and sugar content in them.
 It also resulted in seedless tomato, apple, watermelon and orange.
 Polyploidy can be induced by the use of colchicine to double the chromosome number.
 Allopolyploids are produced by multiplication of chromosome sets that are initially derived from two different species.
-Example: _Triticale (Triticum durum x secale cereale) Raphanobrassica (Brassica oleraceae x Raphanus sativus)_.
+Example: _Triticale (Triticum durum x secale cereale) Raphanobrassica (Brassica oleraceae x Raphanus sativus).

 **9.7.7.
-Green Revolution** Green revolution the term was coined by William
+Green Revolution** Green revolution the term was coined by William S.Gaud in (1968).

-**Gamma Garden or Atomic Garden**: Is a form of mutation breeding where plants are exposed to radioactive sources

-typically cobalt-60 or caesium-137 in order to generate desirable mutation in crop plants.
-The first Gamma garden in India is Bose Research Institute at Calcutta in 1959 and the second is IARI in 1960 which produced large variation in short type.

-S.Gaud in (1968).
 It is defined as the cumulative result of a series of research, development, innovation and technology transfer initiatives.
 Agricultural production (especially wheat and rice) manifolds worldwide particularly in the developing countries between the 1940’s and the late 1960’s.

 The Green revolution or third Agricultural Revolution is the intensive plan of 1960’s to increase crop yield in developing countries by introducing the high yielding, resistant varieties, increased irrigation facilities, fertilizer application and better agricultural management.

 In 1963 semi-dwarf wheat of Mexico was introduced from which India got five prolonged strategies for breeding a wide range of high varieties like Sonora 64, Sonalika and Kalyansona possessing a broad spectrum of resistance to major biotic and abiotic condition.
 Same as wheat M.S.Swaminathan produced the first semi-dwarf fertiliser responsive hybrid variety of rice TNI (Taichung Native-1) in 1956 from Taiwan.
 The derivatives were introduced in 1966.
 Later better yielding semi dwarf varieties of rice Jaya and Ratna developed in India.

-NORIN 10 – The cultivars found that Norin 10 dwarfing genes have high photosynthetic rate per unit

-leaf area and increase respiratory activity.
+**NORIN 10 –** The cultivars found that Norin 10 dwarfing genes have high photosynthetic rate per unit leaf area and increase respiratory activity.
 Gonjiro Inazuka selected the semi-dwarf wheat variety that became Norin 10.
 He would have never thought that the semi dwarf genes would not only revolutionize the world of wheat but also helped to save more than one billion lives from hunger and starvation.

 **Plant Breeding for Developing Resistance to diseases**